-The grading scale is based on the degree to which students demonstrate proficiency on content area standards.
-The academic grade scale is composed of 4, 3, 2, or 1.
+TEACH Tech follows standards-based grading practices to determine the student's overall final grade that is recorded at the end of each semester.
+Students will be evaluated on their overall proficiency of the high-priority standards associated with this course.
+The teacher will evaluate student work and assessments to determine their skill level and assign a score of 1-4 based on the scale below.
+The overall grade will be determined by averaging the scores on the high-priority standards.

+Score 4-Advanced 3-Proficient 2-Basic 1-Below Basic Grading scale A: 4.0-3.33 3.32-2.70 B: C: 2.69-2.0 NP: 1.0-1.99 NP=No Progress (Student will not credit for the earn course) Grades will be updated weekly on the PowerSchool website (www.powerschool.com).
+Parents and students will receive online access to their grades and can check them any time.

+Evidence of student learning can be captured using classroom work (formative) and benchmark tests (summative).

+at

-- 4- 100%-90% (Exceeds Expectation) - 3-89%-75% (Meets Standards) - 2- 74%-55%.
-(Approaching Proficiency Mastery Standards) - 1-54% and Below (Not Approaching Standards) - Evidence of student learning can be captured using classroom work (formative) and benchmark tests as well as teacher created assessments (summative). - Students are graded on mastery of the required California Standards.
-The comprehensive report cards at the end of each academic semester is information to parents about the student's performance in the core curriculum subjects and related elective courses. - These reports should be examined by the parent/guardian.
+Students are graded on mastery of the required California Standards.
+The comprehensive report cards at the end of each academic semester is information to parents about the student's performance in the core curriculum subjects and related elective courses.

+• These reports should be examined by the parent/guardian.
 Non-custodial parents may request a copy of student reports by contacting the office in writing.